101TOOL/TikTok-Share-Bot/README.md

 # How to run:

 1. Run the Setup.bat
+2. Run this command in cmd: pip install tls_client requests colorama pillow
-2. Run the ShareBot.py
+3. Run the ShareBot.py
-3. Put the URL of your tiktok video
+4. Put the URL of your tiktok video
-4. Put the number of views you want
+5. Put the number of views you want
-5. then enter 1
+6. then enter 1

 # Disclaimer